-The Hall County Soil and Water Conservation District was formed on March 23, 1983.
-Prior to 1983, Hall County was part of the Upper Chattahoochee River Soil and Water Conservation District.
+The Hall County Conservation District was formed on March 23, 1983.
+Prior to 1983, Hall County was part of the Upper Chattahoochee River Conservation District.
 Former District Chairman Rudolph Clark, Supervisor Tom Blackstock, and others foresaw the tremendous growth and changes ahead for Hall County.
 They believed a district representing just Hall County would be in a better position to meet the needs of a rapidly growing and changing county.

 Native medicinal botany guided walk and seminar

-To access Hall County Soil & Water Conservation District’s article on medicinal botany, click below.
+To access Hall County Conservation District’s article on medicinal botany, click below.

 pond management seminar

-To access Hall County Soil & Water Conservation District’s article on pond management, click below.
+To access Hall County Conservation District’s article on pond management, click below.

 High Tunnel Construction and Education

-Hall County S&WCD works with the Chestatee/Chattahoochee RC&D to bring necessary farming equipment and seminars to Hall County.
+Hall County Conservation District works with the Chestatee/Chattahoochee RC&D to bring necessary farming equipment and seminars to Hall County.
 In 2018, both groups worked together to establish a high tunnel at Tadmore Elementary in Hall County.
-In September, Hall County S&WCD, Hall County Extension, and Hall County Farm Bureau returned to the school to educate teachers on how to maintain and maximize use of the high tunnel.
+In September, Hall County Conservation District, Hall County Extension, and Hall County Farm Bureau returned to the school to educate teachers on how to maintain and maximize use of the high tunnel.

-To access Hall County Soil & Water Conservation District’s powerpoint on tips for using high tunnels, click below.
+To access Hall County Conservation District’s powerpoint on tips for using high tunnels, click below.

 Local Ag Days

-Twice a year, Hall County Soil & Water Conservation District works with Hall County Extension and Hall County NRCS to participate in Ag Day at varying local schools in Hall County.
-In September 2018, Hall County Soil & Water Conservation District presented on soil health and sustainability to kindergarten through fifth grade students at White Sulfur Elementary.
+Twice a year, Hall County Conservation District works with Hall County Extension and Hall County NRCS to participate in Ag Day at varying local schools in Hall County.
+In September 2018, Hall County Conservation District presented on soil health and sustainability to kindergarten through fifth grade students at White Sulfur Elementary.

-Louise McPherson, our Soil Conservationist, demonstrated the effects of runoff on different soil structures.
-Cread Brown, Hall County’s District Conservationist, and Greg Bell in affiliation with Hall County Soil & Water, put together layered, edible soil for the students to learn and enjoy about sediment and soil layers.
+Louise McPherson, Soil Conservationist with USDA- NRCS, demonstrated the effects of runoff on different soil structures.
+Cread Brown, Hall County’s USDA- NRCS District Conservationist, and Greg Bell in affiliation with Hall County Conservation District, put together layered, edible soil for the students to learn and enjoy about sediment and soil layers.

 Assisting neighboring districts